codefellows/seattle-java-401d6/class-11/README.md

 ## Agenda
 - Announcements
     - Don't forget that career coaching is coming on Friday!
+And Michelle won't be here.
     - Feedback review
 - Code review
     - Stacks & Queues